mobilise-d/mobgap/docs/guides/common_datatypes.md

 - `start`: The start of the sequence in samples from the start of the data
 - `end`: The end of the sequence in samples from the start of the data

-The start and end values follow the typical Python indexing rules.
+The start and end values follow the typical Python indexing rules (see above).
-This means the start of the data is at index 0 and the end of the data is at index `len(data)`.
-The start value is considered inclusive and the end value exclusive.

-This means to describe a gait sequence that starts at the first sample and ends at the last sample, you would use `start=0` and `end=len(data)` and to cut out the respective data for a gait sequence, you would use `data.iloc[start:end]`.

 We don't require any specific index for the data, but we suggest using a unique identifier for each sequence.
 In most cases internally, we use a simple integer index starting at 1.